carlos-afonso/measles/index.md

 Data sources used:
 * [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}

+Each of the visualizations above was created using a corresponding Jupyter/Python notebook.
+These notebooks are available in .ipynb format (on GitHub) and as static HTML pages.
+Here are the direct links to the notebooks:

+* "NYC Measles Cases by Age" notebook: [.ipynb](https://github.com/carlos-afonso/measles/blob/master/notebooks/nyc-measles-cases-by-age.ipynb){:target="&#95;blank" rel="noopener"} or [.html](https://carlos-afonso.github.io/measles/notebooks/nyc-measles-cases-by-age.html)

 This webpage is part of the [measles](https://github.com/carlos-afonso/measles){:target="&#95;blank" rel="noopener"} GitHub repository, created by [Carlos Afonso](https://www.linkedin.com/in/carlos-afonso-w){:target="&#95;blank" rel="noopener"}.